Woman walking along a rocky coastal path, featured on apraxia-informed OT services homepage

 When support is disconnected from everyday life, it can be difficult for skills to carry over in meaningful ways.
 Our approach begins with the whole person—their body, communication, nervous system, relationships, goals, and the life they are working toward.

 Apraxia-informed, naturalistic support is a foundations-first, person-centered approach to education, coaching, and training.
-We help autistic individuals, families, caregivers, and support teams better understand motor planning, nervous system safety, communication, emotional regulation, and the practical skills involved in everyday life.
+We help autistic individuals, families, caregivers, and support teams better understand motor planning differences, communication, self-advocacy, regulation, and the practical skills that support participation in everyday life.

-Rather than focusing on repetitive or age-inappropriate activities, we build learning around meaningful experiences: intentional movement, self-care, household routines, hobbies, relationships, community participation, fitness, mindfulness, and supported living.
+Rather than focusing on repetitive or age-inappropriate activities, we build learning around meaningful experiences: intentional movement, self-care, household routines, hobbies, relationships, community participation, fitness, mindfulness, and whatever else matters to the individual and their family.

 Because real growth happens in real life, support is shaped around the places and routines that matter most—at home, in the community, and throughout the person’s day.
 The goal is not independence at all costs.
 It is greater autonomy, stronger self-advocacy, meaningful connection, and more opportunities to participate in daily life on their own terms.